Andree-AnneRoy/ReactToDoTasks/README.md

 # ReactToDoTasks
-Exploratory project using .NET Core and ReactJS
+Exploratory project using ASP.NET and ReactJS